-Directed by Jeff Orlowski and written by Orlowski, Davis Coombe, and Vickie Curtis- The Social Dilemma focuses on how social media sites are designed to manipulate and threaten human behavior and action respectively, using algorithms and unregulated data verification strategies.
-Particularly in this year when staying online, for official as well as personal reasons, rose to a phenomenal degree – The Social Dilemma became an unsettling, timely reminder of the flip-side of these big tech-giants that have in many ways crept into our daily existence.
+Directed by Jeff Orlowski and written by Orlowski, Davis Coombe, and Vickie Curtis- The Social Dilemma focuses on how social media sites are designed to manipulate and threaten human behavior and action, respectively, using algorithms and unregulated data verification strategies.
+Particularly this year, when staying online, for official as well as personal reasons, rose to a phenomenal degree.
+The Social Dilemma became an unsettling, timely reminder of the flip-side of these big tech giants that have in many ways crept into our daily existence.

 1. Black Mirror

-First premiered in 2011, Black Mirror has achieved the status of a cult TV series that has effectively shown how technology utilizes our fears, anxieties, and conditions against us, in a way that completely controls our minds and actions.
-The common theme of the series that has since spread out across 5 seasons, is the often unsettling ways in which technology is affecting our lives permanently.
-The best episodes of Black Mirror focus on the effects of technology such as artificial intelligence and social networking and how they are slowly etching towards a bleak and dystopian future in the making.
+First premiered in 2011, Black Mirror has achieved the status of a cult TV series that has effectively shown how technology utilizes our fears, anxieties, and conditions against us in a way that completely controls our minds and actions.
+The common theme of the series, which has since spread out across five seasons, is the often unsettling ways in which technology is affecting our lives permanently.
+The best episodes of Black Mirror focus on the effects of technology, such as artificial intelligence and social networking, and how they are slowly etching towards a bleak and dystopian future in the making.

 Similar to The Social Dilemma – 10 Best Netflix Original Movies of 2020